robinhuy/fake-api-nodejs/README.md

 npm run dev
 ```

+The server will run on `http://localhost:3000`.
+Public API: `http://localhost:3000/products` (GET method).

 ## Modify your data

 All the data was placed in `database.json`.
 Edit it to suit your purpose.